 Indiana Catholic Conference (ICC) is the public policy voice of the Catholic bishops in Indiana regarding state and national matters.

-In addition to the Update, one can obtain more detailed information regarding the bills and detailed information about the legislative process through the ICC Legislative Action Center.
-Under “policy tools” click on “issues and legislation” and access the state or federal bills by clicking “current legislation”.
-Also, you can access the archived updates, ICC positions and other background information at the ICC website www.indianacc.org
+In addition to the Update, one can obtain more detailed information regarding the bills, as well as detailed information about the legislative process and the Indiana General Assembly by clicking here.
+You can also access the archived I-CAN Updates, ICC positions and other background information at the ICC website www.indianacc.org